KarinaLos23/CS50-finance/README.md

-# CS50-finance
+# CS50 finance
-edX CS50: Introduction to Computer Science - Finance project
+This project was created as a part of the course edX CS50: Introduction to Computer Science.
+It is a simple website where you can buy and sell stocks.